The Cockleshell Heroes: Shooting

 In another sequence, David Lodge ducks out of sight into a brick bus shelter alongside the North Woolwich Branch.
 This was possibly at the footbridge opposite Fernhill Street on Albert Road, west of North Woolwich station.
 David Lodge is also filmed running over the road bridge adjacent to Chertsey railway station where a Southern electric train can be seen drawing into the Up platform.

 The film location where Marine Cooney leaps off a road bridge into a coal wagon (within a Southampton-bound goods train hauled by an LSWR S15 class locomotive) is Chertsey Road, Addlestone, with Egham Hill and Chertsey in the background as well as Addlestone Cemetery beyond the two fields to the left of the railway line.
 Now numbered the A318, Chertsey Road and this location are almost unrecognisable following road realignments for the building of the A317 St Peter's Way along with subsequent property developments.

 Trevor Howard and David Lodge nearly drowned while filming a sequence in a canoe when the canoe overturned.

 During production the film was sometimes known as Survivors Two.

 The then-famous British singer, Yana (Pamela Guard), is shown in a cameo role as a sweetly-singing blonde Wren (Women's Royal Naval Service member) in a pub scene, shortly before a brawl erupts.

 In order to get permission to film in Portugal, Warwick Films had to make a documentary about the country, April in Portugal.
 This was directed by Euan Lloyd, who worked for Warwick, and featured Howard.

+The budget was £267,406 plus fees for Ferrer, Broccoli and Allen.